-Note: The distribution of clubs and registered players is for geographic position and not for local competition organizer (Regional Committees, Provincial Committees, Department or Division).
-For organizational competence, Piemonte and Valle d'Aosta operate under the same Regional Committee, whereas Trentino Alto Adige is under the provincial committee of Trento and Bolzano.
-Data related to official matches, national level competitions are not included (Interregional Department, Futsal Division and Women's Football Department), for a total of 11,219 matches.
+Note: The distribution of clubs and registered players is for geographic position and not for local competition organizer (Regional Committees, Department or Division).
+For organizational competence, Piemonte and Valle d'Aosta operate under the same Regional Committees, whereas Trentino Alto Adiae is under the provincial committee of Trento and Bolzano.
+Data related to official matches include only amateur and youth activity matches.
+For what concerns Piernonte, data include also matches played in Valle d'Aosta.
+In the count of official matches, national level competitions are not included (Interregional Department, Futsal Division and Women's Football Department), for a total of 11,219 matches.